Lungi Dance: Critical response

 "Lungi Dance" received mainly mixed reviews from critics in India.
 Mohar Basu of Koimoi wrote in his review, "I am quite assured that not every Rajni fan has Lungi as their favorite attire and neither will they appreciate Lassi in their coconut!
 Not that I was expecting meaning in the lyrics of the song, but the song's words are as meaningless as the aimless Deepika Padukone shaking her leg in this too-desperate-to-be-funny song."
 The Firstpost review said, "I may have to go swallow some Kafka and Faulkner after this column to feel smart again, but at least I know that I have done my Patient Zero duty in spreading the Lungi Dance virus.
 Thalaivar, everyone!

 Controversy

 The film's music composing duo, Vishal–Shekhar, were under the impression that they were the only musicians working on Chennai Express.
 Meanwhile, Honey Singh was asked by the film director to perform in the promotional song of "Lungi Dance".
 When rumours surfaced about Honey Singh's involvement, Vishal Dadlani tweeted, "It's hilarious and pathetic how desperately this tacky rape-rapper is trying to ride on the fame of SRK and Chennai Express (sic)".
 The rumour turned out to be true and the composers felt cheated.
 Dadlani and Shekhar Ravjiani did not promote the film's music nor attended the film's promos.

-Parody version

-Stand-up comedian Aravind SA created a parody of the song called "Chapathi Song".